How to Teach Homeschool Science Without Textbooks

 - Look for hands-on activities you can use for your labs

-- If possible, jot down any mentions of scientists and other significant historical people that are relevant for your topic
+- If possible, jot down any mentions of scientists and other significant historical people that are relevant to your topic

 For the last point above, you may need to make another library trip if you plan on covering historical contributions to your lessons.